A Survey on Self-play Methods in Reinforcement Learning: Algorithms

 \subsubsection{Integration into Our Framework}

-We can incorporate these ongoing-training-based series of algorithms into our proposed framework (Algo.~\ref{alg:framework}) using the following settings: \textbf{First}, we use actual initialization to initialize $\Pi$ because in the ongoing-training-based series, all policies in the policy population are trained together, rather than the policy population growing with each iteration. \textbf{Second}, we set $E = E_{max}>1$, which represents the maximum number of epochs to optimize each policy within the policy population.
-In other words, each unique policy undergoes iterative training for a total of $E_{max}$ times. \textbf{Third}, since each policy undergoes training for $E_{max}$ times, we utilize $\pi_{i}(\cdot|h(i))$ to initialize $\pi_i^h$.
-This means that policy updates are self-referential.
+We can incorporate these ongoing-training-based series of algorithms into our proposed framework (Algo.~\ref{alg:framework}) using the following settings: \textbf{First}, we use immediate initialization to initialize $\Pi$ because, in the ongoing-training-based series, all policies in the policy population are trained together, rather than the policy population growing with each iteration. \textbf{Second}, we set $E = E_{max}>1$, which represents the maximum number of epochs to optimize each policy within the policy population.
+In other words, each unique policy undergoes iterative training for $E_{max}$ times. \textbf{Third}, since each policy undergoes training for $E_{max}$ times, we utilize $\pi_{[k]}(\cdot|h(k))$ to initialize $\pi_{[k]}^h$.
+This means that policy updates are self-referential. \textbf{Lastly}, under Assumption~\ref{assum:sigma}, different from Collory~\ref{cor:sigma_traditionalsp} and~\ref{cor:sigma_psro}, due to the continuous training process of all policies, we derive Collory~\ref{cor:sigma_ongoing}.